ashrafyahya/myTimer_app/myTimer/Readme.md

-# This Repo is for learinging purposes and practicing App devloping

 # Installation und Nutzung von Ionic mit React

 ## Before start working on ionic project be sure you have installed the following: